Canadian Fire Rescue College

 *Students who would like to be added to a waitlist are encouraged to apply for the waitlisted class number in their application.
 When prompted to enter class number during the application process, simply state something like "Waitlist 254HM, Secondary 261HM".
 This will tell Admissions that you want to be added to 254HM waitlist, but if no spots open, will attend the secondary option you have chosen.

-• Valid Alberta Class 5 Drivers License (Or equivalent)
+• Valid Alberta Class 5 driver’s licence or accepted equivalent

 Canadian Fire Rescue College offers payment plan options across all training programs, allowing students to manage tuition costs without paying the full amount upfront.
 Eligible students may apply for a payment plan as part of the program application process.